 Experience the highlights of Peru with a custom itinerary enabling you to see as much as you can during your stay.
 Your adventure begins with a visit to the colonial city of Cusco before departing to the cultural area of the Sacred Valley and the Andes to experience the ancient citadel of Machu Picchu.

 Welcome to Peru!
-Upon arrival at the airport in Cusco, you will be greeted by your driver, who will be holding a sign with your name on it.
-They will transfer you directly to the hotel, for a smooth and comfortable start to your adventure.
-Check into your room, get settled and enjoy a relaxing evening at your leisure.
+Upon arrival at the airport in Cusco, you will be greeted by a local representative, holding a sign with your name on it.
+For a smooth and comfortable start to your adventure, you will be driven directly to your hotel, where a lovely evening at your leisure awaits.
 (This service is on a private basis.)

 Cusco is a beautiful city with well preserved colonial architecture, evidence of a rich and complex history.
 The city itself represents the center of indigenous Quechua culture in the Andes, and by merely walking the streets one sees the layers of history.
 Spanish colonial buildings erected directly atop Inca walls line the square, while the modern tourist nightlife flourishes in their midst.
 The city is surrounded by a number of ruins, the most impressive being Sacsayhuaman, the site of the 1536 battle in which dozens of Pizarro's men charged uphill to battle the forces of the Inca.
 Nowadays, Cusco is known for its indigenous population--often seen on the streets in traditional clothing--and its substantial tourist-fueled night life.